 TMM Team Member Becky

-Large Gear Items
+Storing Large Gear Items

-Some bigger items get a little tricky to store and some, like my Burley trailer, I have yet to find a way to get it off the garage floor.
+Some bigger items get a little tricky to store and some, like our Burley trailer, I have yet to find a way to get it off the garage floor.
 But some things we have figured out, here are some of our favorite ways to store some of those awkward larger items.

 Camping Gear Storage Ideas: Tents